Rafael Devers Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.63 team ERA ranks fifth among all MLB pitching staffs.
+- The Yankees' 3.62 team ERA ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to give up 72 total home runs at a clip of 1.1 per game (to rank 18th in the league).
+- Yankees pitchers combine to rank 18th in baseball in home runs given up (74 total, 1.1 per game).

-- Cole makes the start for the Yankees, his 14th of the season.
-He is 7-0 with a 2.82 ERA and 84 strikeouts in 79 2/3 innings pitched.
+- German gets the start for the Yankees, his 12th of the season.
+He is 3-3 with a 3.69 ERA and 59 strikeouts through 61 2/3 innings pitched.

-- The righty last appeared on Saturday against the Los Angeles Dodgers, when he threw six innings, allowing one earned run while giving up four hits.
+- In his most recent time out on Sunday against the Los Angeles Dodgers, the righty threw 6 2/3 innings, allowing one earned run while surrendering four hits.

+- In 11 games this season, the 30-year-old has put up an ERA of 3.69, with 8.7 strikeouts per nine innings.
+Opponents are hitting .179 against him.

 © 2023 Data Skrive.
 All rights reserved.